arp242/arp242.net/_posts/2018-04-05-being-right.markdown

 There are many examples where people might have a correct *conclusion*, but completely counter-productive reasoning:

-- Declassification of the [Verona project](https://en.wikipedia.org/wiki/Venona_project) in 1995 revealed that USSR spies has infiltrated the U.S. and U.K. governments, leading some to the conclusion that Joseph McCarthy's frantic anti-Communist witch hunts were justified.
+- Declassification of the [Venona project](https://en.wikipedia.org/wiki/Venona_project) in 1995 revealed that USSR spies had infiltrated the U.S. and U.K. governments, leading some to the conclusion that Joseph McCarthy's frantic anti-Communist witch hunts were justified.
   McCarthy had no knowledge of *actual* USSR spies, and there is zero overlap